UBS sees HSBC, peers under pressure to exit some emerging markets

-SAO PAULO, April 13 HSBC Holdings Plc is among global lenders facing pressure to exit underperforming businesses in emerging markets nations from Brazil and Mexico to South Korea, creating opportunities for local banks to assert control of their home turf, analysts at UBS Securities said on Monday.
+SAO PAULO HSBC Holdings Plc is among global lenders facing pressure to exit underperforming businesses in emerging markets nations from Brazil and Mexico to South Korea, creating opportunities for local banks to assert control of their home turf, analysts at UBS Securities said on Monday.

-Besides HSBC, global banks such as Citigroup Inc and Standard Chartered Bank Plc have expressed interest in exiting units chiefly viewed as substandard and underperforming businesses, UBS strategist Philip Finch said in a client note.
+Besides HSBC (HSBA.L), global banks such as Citigroup Inc (C.N) and Standard Chartered Bank Plc (STAN.L) have expressed interest in exiting units chiefly viewed as substandard and underperforming businesses, UBS strategist Philip Finch said in a client note.

 In the case of HSBC, Chief Executive Officer Stuart Gulliver is facing pressure to reshape the business focus of Europe's largest bank.
 He recently told investors at a conference call that operations in Mexico, Brazil, the United States and Turkey pose "the biggest problems" for HSBC.

-According to Finch, Canada's Bank of Nova Scotia ranks among potential candidates to buy HSBC's Mexican and Brazilian units.
-Citing recent media reports, he added Brazil's Itaú Unibanco Holding SA, which is the largest Latin American bank by market value, to the list after a top exectuive expressed interest in expanding in Mexico late last year.
+According to Finch, Canada's Bank of Nova Scotia (BNS.TO) ranks among potential candidates to buy HSBC's Mexican and Brazilian units.
+Citing recent media reports, he added Brazil's Itaú Unibanco Holding SA (ITUB4.SA), which is the largest Latin American bank by market value, to the list after a top executive expressed interest in expanding in Mexico late last year.

 The report underscores the growing interest among Canadian, Mexican and Brazilian lenders to grow in Latin America as more restrictive capital rules make it harder for global lenders to expand across emerging markets at the pace of previous years.